 - Dedicated areas for open spaces

-- Selected areas for sponsor demos (by request, first come first served)
+- Selected areas for sponsor demos (by request, first come first serve)

 - Improved meal and beverage options (especially for vegetarian/vegans!)

-- An awesome Social Networking evening on August 29th at the same venue!
+- An awesome Social Networking Event and Vendor Showcase August 29th

-DevOpsDays DFW 2017 is currently accepting talk proposals.
-These are 30 minute presentation sessions following the Programming Guidelines listed below.
+DevOpsDays DFW 2018 is currently accepting talk proposals.
+These are 30~45 minutes presentation sessions that follow the Programming Guidelines listed below.
 We are also accepting Ignite Talk proposals from interested speakers.
-The Ignite Talks are 5 minute talks with 20 slides (max.) which auto-advance.
-If you are not familiar with the Ignite Talk format, good examples can be found at: http://ignitetalks.io/.
+The Ignite Talks are auto-advancing five minute talks with 20 slides (max.).
+If you aren’t familiar with the Ignite Talk format, good examples can be found at: http://ignitetalks.io/.

-We’re eager to provide a platform to our speakers, so if DevOps hasn’t included people like you in the past, tell us about it in your proposal.
-We want to make a space for the perspectives of people that are under-represented or excluded from technology: people of color, women, LGBTQ people, people with disabilities, students, veterans, and many more.
-In the more specific context of this event, we want to hear about DevOps from a wide set of roles: QA testers, security teams, DBAs, network administrators, compliance experts, UX designers, government employees, scientists, and any other technologists who face unique challenges as they relate to DevOps principles.
+We are eager to provide a platform to our speakers.
+If DevOps hasn’t included people like you in the past, tell us about it in your proposal.
+We want to make a space for the perspectives of people that are underrepresented in or excluded from technology: people of color, women, LGBTQ people, people with disabilities, students, veterans, and many more.
+In the more specific context of this event, we want to hear about DevOps from a wide set of roles: QA testers, security teams, DBAs, network administrators, compliance experts, UX designers, government employees, scientists, and any other technologists who face unique challenges.

-Sure, we know that Cloud, Big Data, and Docker are hot right now - but what’s going to be hot next year?
+Sure, we know that Cloud, Big Data, and containers are hot right now - but what’s going to be hot next year?
 What about in five years?
-Managed Services or Serverless?
+Managed Services, or Serverless?
 Present the right idea at the right time, and you could help shape that!
-To help keep our content fresh, preference will also be given to talks that have never been presented at a conference, or even better, to local speakers of different community Meetups, and speakers who are not regulars on the “conference circuit”.
+To help keep our content fresh, preference will also be given to talks that have never been presented at a conference, and speakers who aren’t regulars on the “conference circuit”.

-Most session submissions focus on how to use a specific piece of technology, and most of those are not accepted.
+Most session submissions focus on how to use a specific piece of technology - and most of those are not accepted.
 The most memorable conference talks question assumptions, make predictions, or draw conclusions.
-It’s even okay to (respectfully) tell someone that they’re wrong; we’d much rather have a disagreement than a room full of nodding heads!
+It’s even okay to (respectfully) tell someone that they’re wrong - we’d much rather have a disagreement than a room full of nodding heads!
 DevOpsDays are centered around open spaces, and a good session should act like fertilizer for them, giving people something to start talking about.
 We’re also very interested in nominations.
 Did you see an awesome presentation at another conference?
 Is one of your friends hoping to break into the conference circuit?
-Let us know to whom to reach out, or send an introductory email yourself!
+Let us know who to reach out to, or send an introductory email yourself!

-For DevOpsDays DFW 2017, we are actively soliciting Talk proposals that address these topics:
+For DevOpsDays DFW 2018, we are actively soliciting talk proposals that address these topics: